-When both importance and performance scores are high, the attribute is included in Quadrant I and is deemed a "system strength" and resources in this area should be sustained (Azzopardi & Nash, 2013; Griffin & Edwards, 2012; Martilla & James, 1977).
-When the importance of an attribute is high and the performance is low, the attribute is classified in Quadrant II as "concentrate here" suggesting that more resources are required.
-Quadrant III is deemed "low priority" and occurs when an attribute is rated low on both importance and performance, suggesting that no change in resources should occur.
-Finally, when importance is low and performance is high the attribute falls into Quadrant IV, "overkill" which suggests that resources could be curtailed and allocated to other areas.
+When both importance and performance scores are high the attribute is included in Quadrant I and is deemed a 'system strength' and resources in this area should be sustained (Azzopardi & Nash, 2013; Griffin & Edwards, 2012; Martilla & James, 1977).
+When the importance of an attribute is high and the performance is low, the attribute is classified in Quadrant II as 'concentrate here' suggesting that more resources are required.
+Quadrant III is deemed 'low priority' and occurs when an attribute is rated low on both importance and performance, suggesting that no change in resources should occur.
+Finally, when importance is low and performance is high the attribute falls into Quadrant IV, 'overkill' which suggests that resources could be curtailed and allocated to other areas.

-The IPA framework has important practical implications for managers because as a diagnostic device, it allows managers to see where their strengths lie, to focus attention on specific areas of priority, to reduce resource allocation in areas of overkill and to critique and reflect upon areas deemed low priority (Rial et al., 2008; Tarrant & Smith, 2002).
-By combining IPA with ableism, we wish to explore how these mainstream organizations, originally set up to develop football opportunities for the non-disabled majority, prioritize and perform when it comes to the development of disability football.
+The IPA framework has important practical implications for managers because as a diagnostic device, it allows managers to see where their strengths lie, to focus attention on specific areas of priority, to reduce resource allocation in areas of overkill and to critique and reflect upon areas deemed low priority.
+By combining IPA with ableism, we wish to explore how these mainstream organisations, originally set up to develop football opportunities for the non-disabled majority, prioritise and perform when it comes to the development of disability football.
 This conceptual lens will enable us to examine the extent to which ableism could be reinforced and/or challenged.